QueenieCplusplus/OSPF/README.md

          $maximum paths <# of paths>
          # of paths, shall be under OSPF config
          # max num is 4
-         # if param is 1 in value, then it means no LB.
+         # if param is 1 in value, then it means no LB is enable.

 ------------------------------------------------------------------------------
 # Virtual Connection to Remote Areas